 Putting in work at the gym with a training partner might also be beneficial.
 You can test one another on the verses you’ve learned, and when one of you is struggling, the other can offer assistance.

-It is also important to recite the Quran on a consistent basis.
+It is also important to recite the Quran consistently.
 This will not only assist you in recalling the information that you have learned but will also assist you in understanding the meaning of the verses.